Neural Posterior Estimation for Stochastic Epidemic Modeling: A Susceptible-Infected Model of Healthcare-Associated Infection

 \section{A Susceptible-Infected Model of Healthcare-Associated Infection}

-In this section, we develop a discrete-time, stochastic compartmental model with heterogeneous infection rates for modeling healthcare-associated infections.
-A prototypical HAI is a bacteria that colonizes patients through the vector of healthcare workers.
-Asymptomatic colonization may be widespread, but some colonizations may erupt into life-threatening invasive infections (e.g. by entering the bloodstream through an indwelling medical device).
+We develop a discrete-time, stochastic compartmental model with heterogeneous infection rates for modeling healthcare-associated infections such as CRKP.
+Through a simulation experiment, we compare the efficiency and accuracy of likelihood-based and simulation-based techniques for model calibration.

-We propose a Susceptible-Infected (SI) model\footnote{A ``Colonized-Uncolonized model'' would be more precise in this case, but we match the terminology more widely used in epidemic modeling.} for HAIs, since colonized patients tend to remain colonized, barring medical intervention.
-A ``recovered'' state for individuals is inappropriate since recolonization may occur at any point.
-Hospitals and other care facilities are generally small-population settings, which means that aggregate disease spread appears non-deterministic.
-Subjects are also monitored relatively frequently and regularly.
-For these reasons, a discrete-time stochastic model is appropriate for describing HAI transmission.
+A Susceptible-Infected (SI) model is appropriate for representing HAI transmission, since colonized patients tend to remain colonized, barring medical intervention, and patients do not acquire immunity after being colonized.
+Hospitals and other care facilities are generally small-population settings featuring demographic stochasticity (Figure~\ref{fig:crkp-floors}) which means that aggregate disease spread appears non-deterministic (Figure~\ref{fig:crkp-viz}).
+Patients in our target dataset are tested for infection at relatively frequent and regular intervals, making a discrete-time model appropriate for describing transmission.

-We develop this stochastic transmission model and its variants from basic epidemiological principles and show that it is possible to interpret this model both as an analytic likelihood and as a simulation program.
-In the case of partial observation of cases, the corresponding likelihood density is computationally intractable, but the data simulator is not.
-Through extensive simulation experiments, we show that simulation-based inference is a effective methodology for estimating key parameters and fitting an abstract transmission model to noisy data.
-We also show that in many instances, NPE is a more efficient and robust parameter estimation procedure than Approximate Bayesian Computation (ABC), the established mode of Bayesian simulation-based inference.